Emerson Electric Co. (NYSE:EMR) Stock Position Lessened by Argyle Capital Management Inc.

 A number of other hedge funds have also recently made changes to their positions in the stock.
 State Street Corp boosted its stake in Emerson Electric by 0.6% during the fourth quarter.
 State Street Corp now owns 26,481,303 shares of the industrial products company’s stock valued at $2,461,967,000 after buying an additional 146,568 shares in the last quarter.
 Geode Capital Management LLC boosted its stake in Emerson Electric by 3.1% during the fourth quarter.
 Geode Capital Management LLC now owns 9,938,655 shares of the industrial products company’s stock valued at $921,311,000 after buying an additional 303,487 shares in the last quarter.
 Charles Schwab Investment Management Inc. boosted its stake in Emerson Electric by 3.8% during the fourth quarter.
 Charles Schwab Investment Management Inc. now owns 8,996,841 shares of the industrial products company’s stock valued at $836,436,000 after buying an additional 325,803 shares in the last quarter.
 Norges Bank bought a new position in Emerson Electric during the fourth quarter valued at about $558,176,000.
 Finally, Stifel Financial Corp boosted its stake in Emerson Electric by 1.0% during the fourth quarter.
 Stifel Financial Corp now owns 4,533,149 shares of the industrial products company’s stock valued at $421,450,000 after buying an additional 43,532 shares in the last quarter.
 73.50% of the stock is owned by institutional investors and hedge funds.

-EMR has been the subject of several analyst reports.
-StockNews.com initiated coverage on Emerson Electric in a report on Thursday, March 31st.
-They set a “buy” rating for the company.
+EMR has been the subject of several research reports.
+JPMorgan Chase & Co. initiated coverage on Emerson Electric in a report on Thursday.
+They set a “neutral” rating and a $80.00 target price for the company.
+Wells Fargo & Company reduced their price objective on Emerson Electric from $96.00 to $87.00 and set an “equal weight” rating for the company in a research note on Wednesday, June 29th.
 Barclays reduced their price objective on Emerson Electric from $87.00 to $80.00 and set an “equal weight” rating for the company in a research note on Friday.
 Morgan Stanley reduced their price objective on Emerson Electric from $101.00 to $95.00 and set an “equal weight” rating for the company in a research note on Tuesday, May 31st.
-Oppenheimer reduced their price objective on Emerson Electric from $115.00 to $110.00 in a research note on Monday, May 9th.
-Finally, Citigroup reduced their price objective on Emerson Electric from $119.00 to $111.00 and set a “buy” rating for the company in a research note on Tuesday, May 17th.
-Six research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $101.73.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on Emerson Electric from $114.00 to $110.00 in a research note on Thursday, May 5th.
+Six research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $101.73.

-Emerson Electric (NYSE:EMR – Get Rating) last released its earnings results on Wednesday, May 4th.
-The industrial products company reported $1.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.18 by $0.11.
-The firm had revenue of $4.80 billion for the quarter, compared to analyst estimates of $4.71 billion.
+Emerson Electric (NYSE:EMR – Get Rating) last issued its quarterly earnings data on Wednesday, May 4th.
+The industrial products company reported $1.29 EPS for the quarter, beating analysts’ consensus estimates of $1.18 by $0.11.
+The business had revenue of $4.80 billion for the quarter, compared to analyst estimates of $4.71 billion.
 Emerson Electric had a return on equity of 27.72% and a net margin of 15.16%.
-The company’s revenue was up 8.3% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.97 EPS.
+The firm’s revenue for the quarter was up 8.3% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.97 EPS.
 As a group, equities research analysts forecast that Emerson Electric Co. will post 5.05 earnings per share for the current year.

 The firm also recently announced a quarterly dividend, which was paid on Friday, June 10th.
 Shareholders of record on Friday, May 13th were issued a $0.515 dividend.
 This represents a $2.06 dividend on an annualized basis and a yield of 2.55%.
 The ex-dividend date of this dividend was Thursday, May 12th.
 Emerson Electric’s dividend payout ratio (DPR) is currently 43.10%.